-A young man falls in love with a girl from a rich family.
-His unorthodox plan to go on holiday for the early years of his life is met with skepticism by everyone except for his fiancée's eccentric sister and long-suffering brother.
+A young man in love with a girl from a rich family finds his unorthodox plan to go on holiday for the early years of his life met with skepticism by everyone except for his fiancée's eccentric sister and long-suffering brother.

 In Budapest, Hungary, the Matuschek and Company store is owned by Mr. Hugo Matuschek and the bachelor Alfred Kralik is his best and most experienced salesman.
 When Klara Novak seeks a job position of saleswoman in the store, Matuschek hires her but Kralik and she do not get along.
 Meanwhile the lonely and dedicated Kralik has an unknown pen pal that he intends to propose very soon; however, he is fired without explanation by Matuschek on the night that he is going to meet his secret love.
 He goes to the bar where they have scheduled their meeting with his colleague Pirovitch and he surprisingly finds that Klara is his correspondent; however, ashamed After being let go he does not disclose his identity to her.
 When Matuschek discovers that he had misjudged Kralik and committed a mistake, he hires him again for the position of manager.
 But Klara is still fascinated with her correspondent and does not pay much attention to Alfred.
 Alfred works out a plan to reveal himself to Klara's who ...Written by

 Claudio Carvalho, Rio de Janeiro, Brazil